adrianton3/adrianton3.github.io/src/differential-growth/differential-growth.md

 ### Try a different data structure

-There is an attractive alternative to the grid of buckets data structure that I could use for the simulation.

-We could keep the joints sorted horizontally in an array.
+There was an alternative data structure that I could have used for the simulation, namely a plain array, where the joints are sorted on the x-axis.

 Sorting can take up to *n log n* - but maybe we can pull it off in linear time as the array is always in a mostly sorted state.